Counselling

 What is counselling?

-Counselling is a form of therapy, offering a safe and confidential space to talk about anything that may be confusing, painful or comfortable.
+Counselling is a form of therapy, offering a safe and confidential space to talk about anything that may be confusing, painful or uncomfortable.

 Counselling allows you to talk with someone who is trained to listen attentively and to help you improve how you feel about yourself.